-Power to Decide has launched BCBenefits, a contraceptive access fund to support women’s power to decide if, when, and under what circumstances to get pregnant and have a child.
-The fund helps low income women overcome some of the most commonly-faced barriers in access to contraception, including transportation, child care, and unpaid time off work.
+In April 2019, we launched BCBenefits, a contraceptive access fund, to support everyone's power to decide if, when, and under what circumstances to get pregnant and have a child.
+The fund helps people of low income overcome some of the most commonly-faced barriers in access to contraception, such as transportation.

 Overall, my experience with BCBenefits was wonderful, and I would definitely recommend BCBenefits to a friend.
 They were so quick to respond and helpful.

 BCBenefits is amazing and helped make birth control more affordable and available to me.
 I love it.

 I was able to get a name brand birth control for free, highly trust the doctors involved and quick and easy!